yodrew/yodrew.github.io/_pages/hygiene.md

 Dr Russell Trall built on the efforts of Jennings and Graham.
 He had independently abandoned drugging.
 He boldly advanced hygienic theory and practice.
 He spread hygiene widely with publications, [lectures](/f/trall.pdf), and organization.

 Florence Nightingale, mother of modern nursing, spread hygiene perhaps more than anyone else, before nursing was co-opted by medicine.
-With help from Trall and James Jackson, Ellen G White imbued the Seventh Day Adventist Church with hygienic principles.[^2] Today, Adventists live an average of 10 years longer than those around them.
+With help from Trall and James Jackson, Ellen G White imbued the Seventh-Day Adventist Church with hygienic principles.[^2] Today, Adventists live an average of 10 years longer than those around them.

 Many other bold men and women alike gave their lives to hygiene.
 They touched tens of thousands personally and affected hundreds of millions with their influence.
 To name some: William Alcott and his daughter, Louisa May Alcott, Emmet and Helen Densmore, Edward Dewey, Susanna Dodds, O S Fowler, Felix Oswald, Mary Gove, Edmond Moras, Thomas Nichols, Chas Page, Hermann Reinheimer, Harriet Shaw, Joel Shew, George Taylor, and Robert Walter.